Abonmarche/Cloning/solution_cloner_plan.md

 Transform the existing individual Python scripts into a comprehensive solution cloning utility that can clone entire ArcGIS Online solutions from one organization to another while maintaining all item relationships and references.

-## Recommended Approach: Modular Design with Orchestrator
+## Recommended Approach: Orchestrator-Centric Design

 ### 1. **Main Orchestrator** (`solution_cloner.py`)

-The central control system that manages the entire cloning process:
+The central entry point that contains ALL configurable variables and manages the entire cloning process:

+- **Central Configuration**: All changeable variables (credentials, folder names, item IDs, etc.) are defined at the top of the orchestrator
+- **Folder-Based Collection**: Uses the pattern from `old_clone/get_items_in_folder.py` to collect all items from a specified source folder
-- **Solution Analysis**: Analyzes source solution to identify all items and their dependencies
+- **Solution Analysis**: Analyzes collected items to identify all dependencies and proper cloning order
 - **Dependency Management**: Coordinates cloning in proper dependency order (Feature Layers → Views → Join Views → Web Maps → Instant Apps → Dashboards → Experience Builder)
 - **ID/URL Mapping**: Maintains a global mapping of old item IDs/service URLs to new ones throughout the process
 - **Progress Tracking**: Provides real-time feedback on cloning progress
 - **Error Handling**: Comprehensive error handling with rollback capabilities
-- **Configuration Management**: Handles source/destination organization credentials and settings
+- **No Hardcoded Values**: Individual cloner modules receive all configuration from orchestrator

 ### 2. **Item Type Modules** (refactored from existing scripts)